Sonoda-Tajima Collection (HSC)

-We provide with B cell lines derived from various individuals around the world.
-In particular, this collection contains many cell lines derived from mongoloid minority living at South America.
-Those B cell lines have been transformed by Epstein-Barr Virus.
-In addition to cell material itself, we provide with information relating to age, sex and living area of the individual who donated source cells.
+● We are providing B cell lines derived from various individuals around the world.
+In particular, this collection contains many cell lines derived from ethnic minorities who have lived at South America.

 Migration of Prehistoric Human Beings